-Ancient Political Thought; Political Emotions; Politics and Literature; Ethics and Justice; the intersection of biology and culture.
+Ancient Political Thought (Aristotle, Plato, Euripides, Homer); History of Political Thought; Political Emotions; Rhetoric and Political Deliberation; Politics and Literature; Ethics and Justice; Biology and Culture.

 POLI 206: Introduction to Western Political Theory

 POLI 306: Classical Political Texts

 POLI 364: Hellenistic, Roman, and Medieval Political Thought

 POLI 490: Special Topics: The Politics of Literature and Film